 Glittering white petals with a small, neat cup.
 The cup is rich yellow with an almost red band.
-The flowers have a nice clove fragrance.
-One of the best Pheasant Eye Daffodils, ‘Actaea’ flowers early and is wonderful in vases.
+The flowers have a nice, earthy clove like fragrance.

 Plant Pheasant Eye Daffodils bulbs three times as deep as the bulb is high with the pointy end up.
 The depth will protect them from heat and soil erosion.

 Once the flowering has finished you can remove the flower stem (this stops the plant focusing on seed production and will increase your bulb).
 Allow the foliage to remain until it has yellowed.
-This is the time when the Daffodil foliage is gathering energy and nutrients at this time for next year’s blooms.
-Keep relatively moist during this time and add a little general purpose fertiliser.
-Daffodils like Potash and slow release brands which are low in nitrogen (this means more flowers and less foliage), and you won’t need much as they are not heavy feeders.
+This is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
+Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
+Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you won’t need much as they are not heavy feeders.

-Supplied as: Bulbs
+Supplied as: Bulb

 Cool to Mediterranean

 Full Sun to Semi Shade